-The International Conference on Renewable Energy Research and Application (RERA 24) is poised to debut in 2024.
-Scheduled to transpire from the 28th to the 29th of February 2024.
+The International Conference on Renewable Energy Research and Applications (RERA 24) is scheduled to be on 7-8 November, 2024.
 The stage is set in the picturesque city of Thi-Qar, located within the hospitable borders of Iraq.
-This dynamic event’s esteemed host is the College of Engineering at the University of Thi-Qar.
+This dynamic event’s esteemed host is the College of Engineering, University of Thi-Qar.

 Dr. Balázs Plesz received MSc. degree in Electrical Engineering from Budapest University of Technology and Economics (BME) in 2006.
 He received his PhD degree in 2016, at the Department of Electron Devices where he worked as an assistant research fellow since 2008.
 Since 2017 he holds a position as an associate professor and is heading the Laboratory for Semiconductor Technology of the department.
 He participated in several national and international research projects, with his research interests focusing on the process technology, metrology and modelling of photovoltaic devices.